Ahmad4321/rice-trait-curation-system/README.md

 # rice-trait-curation-system
-Rice Trait Ontoloy provide the adverse information and evidence to support the term and trait
+Rice Trait Ontology provides the adverse information and evidence to support the term and trait

 # Project Structure